Meet the Day Staff

 Lieutenant Cody Johnson

 Lt Cody Johnson started with the Green Bay Metro Fire Department in March of 2014.
 Previous to that he spent 3 years with the Davenport Fire Department in Iowa.
 He earned his Associates in Fire Protection from Fox Valley Technical College in 2009.
-Cody's responsibilities include working closely with the community promoting awareness for fire safety and various other hazards.
+Cody's duties consist of fire inspections, code enforcement and fire investigations.
 Email Lieutenant Johnson.

 Lieutenant Shauna Wachholz - Life Safety Educator / Public Information Officer